psurya1994/successor-feature-representations/README.md

 - storage/15*
-	- Results of agent 2 trained with option 2 on ['3rooms', '4rooms'] and tested on ['4rooms']
+	- Results of agent 2 trained with option 2 on ['3rooms', '4rooms']
 - storage/18*
 	- Corresponding results for different iterations of training is in 18 (15 -> 18)
 	- tested on ['4rooms']
 - storage/17*
-	- Results of agent trained with option 2 init on ['3rooms', '4rooms']
+	- Results of agent trained with option 2 init ['3rooms', '4rooms'] on ['4rooms']
 - storage/19*
 	- Corresponding results for different iterations of training is in 19 (17 -> 19)
 	- tested on ['4rooms']